fostroll/corpuscula/doc/README_CDICT.md

 ## *Corpus Dictionary*

 The class `CorpusDict` parse training corpus and gather some statistics that can be used in further morphology processing pipeline.
-In particular, the class has methods to predict *POS*, *LEMMA* and *FEATS* tags of a word form based on that statistics.
+Also, the class has methods to predict *POS*, *LEMMA* and *FEATS* tags of a word form based on that statistics.
 Further, that predictions can be used as a hints for more complicated tagging models.
 The `CorpusDict` *LEMMA* generator has `0.9809` accuracy on *SynTagRus* corpus, that is not far from current state of the art.
 Adding our [***Morra***](https://github.com/fostroll/morra) library allows to increase that value upto `0.9873`, and that threshold still stay unbeaten.

 ### Create, Backup and Restore